cbuschnotes/practicum2/README.md

 A lot of commonality exist in the regional clusters.
 Large metropolitan areas tend to have the best outcomes.
 Rural areas suffer from a lack of infrastructure.
-The deep South generally faces the most challenges.
+The deep south generally faces the most challenges.

 The author of this report gained a heightened awareness of the importance of exercise in addition to the usual New Year's resolutions